GluuFederation/docs-ce-prod/docs/source/admin-guide/saml.md

 In a standard outbound SAML transaction, a website or application (a.k.a.
 Service Provider, or "SP") redirects a user to a designated IDP for authentication and authorization.
 The IDP will authenticate the user and upon successful authentication, the user is sent back to the SP with an active session.

 !!!
 Note
-    To support an external SAML IDP for authentication, for instance the IDP of a customer or partner, review the [inbound SAML authentication guide](../authn-guide/inbound-saml-passport.md).
+    To support an external SAML IDP for authentication, for instance the IDP of a customer or partner, review the [inbound SAML docs](../authn-guide/inbound-saml-passport.md) in the authentication guide.

 ## Pre-requisites